gpm22/ossu-projects/Shortest Paths Revisited, NP-Complete Problems and What To Do About Them/problems-unit-21.md

 We can observe that SCIP is faster and that the optimization improves a lot the calculation speed.
 But the complexity still is exponential, as the improvement is at most of 100%.

+We can also notice that using the MIP solvers is way better than using the `BellmanHeldKarp` algorithm.
+Therefore using them is a better approach to exact TSP.

+Just as a matter of comparison between graphs with random edges values and graphs of Cartesian points, I ran the MIP solvers for both optimized and default lp files to verify the number of vertices they can process reliably under a minute.

+TODO